the-radiativity-company/inmates/README.md

 # Problem Space

 Chicago Community Bond fund is struggling to meet capacity.
 New donations have increased their ability to conduct their mission at a much larger scale as they are growing their efforts state-wide.

 One bottleneck is the various sites that have inmate information.
 The current process is to manually check these sites to see if they have new information.
-This information can be used for advocacy and policy work.
+This information is to be used for advocacy purposes.

 It is difficult for volunteers to track the current list of county sites to check.

 It is even more difficult for a person to verify whether there is new information on that site or not.
 It is also difficult to then combine that manually collected information together to create actionable data.

-Luckily, these are all spaces where an automated solution can greatly increase the efficiency of human efforts.
+Luckily, these are all spaces where an automated solution can greatly increase the efficiency of human efforts!

 # Goals

-- Be able to extract as much information about inmates as each county makes available in an automated fashion. (scrapers/spiders)
+- Be able to extract as much information about inmates as each county makes available in an automated fashion. (scrapers/spiders), the most important data points (if available) being:
+    * bail amount
+    * name
+    * DOB
+    * sex
+    * race
+    * booking date
+    * charge

 - Be able to know when county sites have been updated with new data.(snapshots)

 - Programatically persist all scraped inmate information to a secure place where authorized CCBF individuals can access and use for their advocacy work.
 For rosters not easily scraped, we will provide a way for data to also be manually entered (via api, database, etc.).